 Use a mix of popular, trending hashtags – like #BlackFriday, #CyberMonday, #BlackFridayDiscounts, #ThanksgivingSales, #WeekendSales, and #FreeShipping – with some unique, branded hashtags – like Nike’s #JustDoIt or GoPro’s #GoProHERO9.

-Loomly Tip: Hashtag Suggestions recommends trending #hashtags that are relevant to the copy of your post and lets you use them at the click of a button:
+Loomly Tip: Hashtag Suggestions recommends trending #hashtags that are relevant to the copy of your post and lets you use them at the click of a button.
+Hashtag Collections lets you save collections of #hashtags, such as your branded hashtags, and include them in a few clicks in your posts.

 Collaborate with other influencers, creators, and brands

 Use Black Friday as a time to collaborate with other influencers, creators, and brands.
 For example, you could partner with an Instagram influencer who complements your brand and lets you reach a wider audience.
-Ask the influencer to promote your products via Instagram Stories or host an Instagram Live to unbox or model your items and offer a unique discount code.

-Black Friday Marketing Strategies, in a Nutshell
+Black Friday Marketing strategies, in a nutshell